God is dead quote

 churches now if they are not the tombs and sepulchres of

-What Nietzsche is concerned at in relating the above is that
+What Nietzsche is concerned about in relating the above is that

-God is dead in the hearts of modern men - killed by rationalism
+God is dead in the hearts and minds of his own generation of modern men - killed by an indifference that was itself

 "Christian-moral" defining and uniting approach to life as a